 I spend my life personally, and my work professionally, keeping the soup boiling.
 Gadfly is what they call you when you are no longer dangerous; I much prefer troublemaker, malcontent, desperado.
 I see myself as a combination of Zorro and Jiminy Cricket.
 My stories go out from here and raise hell.
 From time to time some denigrator or critic with umbrage will say of my work, "He only wrote that to shock."
 I smile and nod.
 Precisely.

-The name comes from the term social gadfly.
-The trope namer, Socrates, said that like a gadfly he could be easily swatted, but that a government who does such thing pays too heavy a price.
+- The name comes from the term social gadfly.
+The trope namer, Socrates, said that like a gadfly he could be easily swatted, but that a government who does such a thing pays too heavy a price.
 The gadfly would help improve politics by raising unpopular, controversial viewpoints for discussion.
 This didn't work out so well for him.
 Now, the term generally refers to someone who simply pushes people's buttons for amusement.